 If you want to see elements of Khumbu and unique Himalayan cultures but don’t have the time to trek to the Everest base camp, this short journey is perfect for you.

 - Per Person

-Our Goyko Lakes trek begins at the heart of the Khumbu valley and proceeds into the Gokyo valley off the beaten track.
+Our Goyko Lakes trek begins at the Khumbu valley’s heart and proceeds into the Gokyo valley off the beaten track.
 We make our way up to the Gokyo Lakes, returning via a slightly different route.

-Experience the hospitality of the Sherpas while enjoying views of Mt.
-Everest, Amadablam, Thamserku, Cho Oyu and Lhotse from the summit of Gokyo Ri or just relax around the turquoise blue water of the Gokyo lakes.
+Experience the Sherpas hospitality while enjoying views of Mt.
+Everest, Amadablam, Thamserku, Cho Oyu, and Lhotse from the summit of Gokyo Ri relax around the turquoise blue water of the Gokyo lakes.

 Note – Flight to Lukla and back can be delayed or canceled due to poor visibility.
 We ask you to have buffer days of few days in case your flight to Lukla is affected.

 Arrive in Nepal’s capital, Kathmandu.
 You will be met at the airport by our representative and brought to your hotel.
 You will be given a briefing for the trek by your trek leader.

 In the morning, we have a walking tour of Ason (an old spice market) and walk through the busy streets of Kathmandu or Drive To Manthali in the afternoon, to catch the flight to Lukla the next morning.

 Note: You can pay an extra $250 for a seat on a direct helicopter flight from Kathmandu.